FjellOverflow/fjellheimen/docs/stacks/core.md

 To remotely access the home server without exposing it to the internet, Tailscale utilizes the WireGuard protocol, creating a secure network called "Tailnet" for connected devices.
 This allows seamless access to server apps from anywhere, using different IP addresses.

 Consult the [documentation](https://tailscale.com/kb/1017/install) for instructions on how to set up and use Tailscale.

+## dnsmasq
+*"dnsmasq is a lightweight, easy to configure DNS forwarder, designed to provide DNS (and optionally DHCP and TFTP) services to a small-scale network."*

+The home servers domain is pointed towards its private IP address to access the server under that domain.
+However, when remote and connected to tailscale, this private IP does not resolve.
+To circumwent that problem while still using the same domain, a running dnsmasq instance can added to tailscale as additional DNS server.
+In dnsmasq, the IP that the domain points to can be overwritten by its tailscale IP.
+Thus, when not connected to tailscale (and in the home network), the domain will resolve to the local IP of the server and when connected to tailscale a device querying the domain will instead get the servers tailscale IP as answer!

+Consult the [documentation](https://tailscale.com/kb/1114/pi-hole) for details of this approach.

 ## Portainer
 *"Portainer is a lightweight service delivery platform for containerized applications that can be used to manage Docker, Swarm, Kubernetes and ACI environments."*